Annubis45/AXASESCTF2020/Web/readme.md

 I didn't managed to end this challenge.
 A friend gave me a tip after the end of the CTF.

-First we can see that that is again a JWT forgery challenge.
+First we can see that this is again a JWT forgery challenge.
-We quicly understant that we need to craft a jwt with a admin perms.
+We quicly understand that we need to craft a jwt with a admin perms.
-To test, I use this code :
+To test, I used this code :
 ```javascript
     let secrets = [];
     secrets.push(crypto.randomBytes(32)); //fill it a bit